 For a brief instant I thought about ejecting, but remembering the circumstances of Tom’s death, I passed.
 I was going to ride it out.
 My life didn’t pass before me but I do recall thinking that this is going to hurt.
 The jet impacted like a crash at Talladega and the residual thrust from the jet nozzles flipped me over on my back.
-Thank God, the fuel tanks didn’t explode, which would’ve been expected, but my canopy did.
+Thank God, the fuel tanks didn’t explode – which they always did in crash events – but my canopy did.

 The detonation wire ignited; glass fragments shattered my visor and embedded in my eyes.
 I was blind.
 I was also upside down in a live ejection seat and unless I safed the seat, I might be launched to China by way of the subterranean express.